Sleep apnea is a common, under-diagnosed disorder whose full health implications are only now being fully understood. Research can include:

 APAPs offer technologies which allow the pressure to be adjusted on a breath by breath basis, which you may find helps your therapy.

 We provide a CPAPtalk.com tool to help you find sleep labs in your area.
 Simply click the link and enter your address or zipcode to find one near you.

 You can check out our Learning Center Definitions Page to become familiar with some common sleep apnea terms.

 The answer to this question depends on the person.
-Some people report experiencing less severe or cured Sleep Apnea after losing weight.
-Others report no change in their Sleep Apnea, but most experience other benefits to losing weight healthily.
-When done through diet, exercise and your doctor's guidance, losing weight is good for your overall health.
+Some people report experiencing less severe or cured sleep apnea after losing weight.
+Others report no change in their sleep apnea with weight lose.
+Most experience other benefits by losing weight healthily.
+Losing weight is good for your overall health when done properly.

 The following symptoms go hand and hand with Sleep Apnea:

 There are several different types of surgeries available for Sleep Apnea, depending on the patient, but any surgery comes with inherent risks or possible complications, and can be painful.
 CPAP machines are still the most effective treatment for Sleep Apnea with very minimal risk to the end-user.
 Often the surgery success rate is relatively low and many people report being back on a CPAP machine, or the like, within a year, albeit often at a lower pressure.

 Here are some of the more common surgeries available, although doctors are always innovating and coming up with new procedures.
 Not all are covered here.
 Talk to a sleep doctor to find out more about what the newest and best options are in your own case.